Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 # Data Structures
 - Abstract data types (ADTs) are a way of encapsulating data, and operations on that data, into a single unit.
 They may have various different implementations.
-- A data structure on the other hand is a well-defined, both in terms of how data is stored and how data is interacted with
+- A data structure on the other hand is well-defined, both in terms of how data is stored and how data is interacted with

 ### Trees
 are an abstract data type.
 Data that is hierarchical, such as a file system, can be represented in a tree data structure as opposed to in a linear manner.
 A tree is a connected, undirected graph with no cycles